octavioismael-fer/YOLOv8-Segmentation-tribune/README.md

 # Step 4:
 ### Test the program.
 At this point, you should be able to run the program without any issues.
-To test the script, you can use the images from the img_prueba directory or use your own images.
+To test the script, you can use the images from the 'imgs_prueba' directory or use your own images.

 ### 🤝🏻 &nbsp;Connect with Me
 <a href="https://www.linkedin.com/in/octavio-ismael-fernandez/"><img src="https://img.shields.io/badge/LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white"></a>